keyseymoney/github-slideshow/posts/0000-01-02-keyseymoney.md

+---
+layout: slide
+title: "Welcome to our second slide!"
+---
-if ringneed ~ carmelo:
+#if ringneed ~ carmelo:
-white = True
+#white = True